Refinancing: Which Loan Program is for You?

-Is your refinance primarily to lower your rate and monthly payments?
-In that case, a good option might be a low fixed-rate loan.
-Maybe you now have a higher rate fixed rate mortgage, or maybe you hold an ARM — adjustable rate mortgage — in which the rate of interest varies.
-Even as interest rates rise, a fixed-rate mortgage must stay at the same, low interest rate, unlike an ARM.
-If you aren't planning a move in the near future (about five years), a fixed rate mortgage loan can especially be a great option.
-However, an ARM with a low intitial payment may be a wiser way to lower your payments if you expect to move in the near future.
+Are getting lower monthly payments and a lower rate your main reasons for refinancing?
+In that case, getting a low, fixed-rate loan could be a good choice for you.
+Maybe you currently have a higher rate fixed rate mortgage, or perhaps you have an ARM — adjustable rate mortgage — where the interest rate can vary.
+Unlike the ARM, your low fixed rate mortgage stays at a certain low rate for the term of your loan, even when interest rates rise.
+If you aren't planning a move in the near future (about 5 years), a fixed rate mortgage loan can especially be a great option.
+However, an ARM with a low intitial payment may be a wiser way to lower your monthly payments if you expect to move in the near future.

 Consolidating Your Debt